aetoledano/nelo-booking-api/README.md

 ### Next steps

 - Complete the tests suite for services and controllers
-- Adds input validations like maximum hour time for starting a reservation, reservations made in the past, some data types like dates format,
+- Adds input validations like maximum hour time for starting a reservation, reservations made in the past, some data types like dates format, refactor the endpoints response to hide irrelevant implementation details in DTOs
 - What happens to reservations that start and finish the next day